kristopolous/DRR/server/README.md

 # Installation

-You need pip and python2.
+You need pip, python2, and pymad.
 In debian you can do

-  sudo apt-get -f install python-pip python
+  sudo apt-get -f install python-pip python python-pymad

 Then you need the requirements here.
 You can install them with